LJAM96/p-edition-manager/Edition Manager Modules.md

 - **480P**: Including 640 x 480 (NTSC), 848 x 480, and 854 x 480, among others.
 - **SD**: Including resolutions below 480P, such as 360 x 240, 426 x 240, 480 x 360, and 640 x 360, among others.

+**Example Output:**
+- `4K`
+- `1080p`

+## ShortFilm
+The ShortFilm module determines whether a movie qualifies as a *short film* based on its total duration.
+It analyzes the movie's runtime using Plex metadata and automatically tags titles under **40 minutes** as “Short Film.”
+This makes it easy to distinguish short-form works, independent shorts, or festival entries from feature-length movies within your Plex library.

+If a movie exceeds this threshold, the module remains silent (it won’t display anything).

+**Example Outputs:**
+- `Short Film` — (for films under 40 minutes)

 ## Size
 The Size module retrieves the size information of video files from the media metadata.
 If multiple video files exist, it retrieves the size information from the largest file by size (size units are in B, KB, MB, GB).

+**Example Output:**
+- `56.2 GB`
+- `742 MB`

 ## Source
 The Source module currently supports 25 types of source versions.
 This module prioritizes matching source version information based on the movie's filename.
 If multiple video files exist, it will use the largest file by size for matching.
 If source version information cannot be found through filename, it will attempt to match using embedded video titles within the file.
 If source version information still cannot be found, it will not write source version information.
 The supported source versions are: